raspberrypilearning/stamping-app/en/step_4.md

 --- /task ---

 --- task ---

 In the Paint Editor, create a menu.
 In the examples given, a plain white rectangle has been used.
-The menu should not include any buttons.
+The menu sprite should not include any buttons as the buttons will be completely separate sprites you will make later.

 --- /task ---

 --- task ---

-Set the menu to Backward so that the menu will always sit behind the buttons you create.
+Set the menu to the `back layer`{:class="block3looks"} so that the menu will always sit behind the buttons you create.

 **Add me in: generic-painteditor/arrangeforwardORbackward**